wp-plugins/wp-fastest-cache/readme.txt

 * to prevent combine comment out js files
 * to prevent caching js files whose type is application/ld+json
 * style changes of delete cache panel
+* to fix php warning which is Invalid argument supplied for foreach()

 = 0.8.2.5 =
 * to prevent converting style rules to link more than once